tofuliang/podman/README.md

 # Podman: A tool for managing OCI containers and pods

+:exclamation: **This fork does not contain any code changes and is only intended to automatically build the Linux AMD64 binaries.**

 Podman (the POD MANager) is a tool for managing containers and images, volumes mounted into those containers, and pods made from groups of containers.
 Podman is based on libpod, a library for container lifecycle management that is also contained in this repository.
 The libpod library provides APIs for managing containers, pods, container images, and volumes.